PACE-challenge/pacechallenge.org/2025/ds.md

 It admits a constant factor approximation on classes of bounded degeneracy and an $O(d\cdot \ln k)$ approximation (where $k$ denotes the size of a minimum dominating set) on classes of VC dimension $d$.

+## Verifier and test set
+A verifier with a small test set is now available on [Github](https://github.com/MarioGrobler/ds_verifier).

 ## Tracks